How to bet on Lions vs. Chargers for NFL Hall of Fame Game

-How to bet on NFL Hall of Fame Game 2025: Where to bet Chargers vs. Lions, best betting sites, promos
+How to bet on Tigers vs. Phillies on August 1, 2025: Where to bet MLB, best betting sites, promos

-Here's how to bet on the Lions vs. Chargers for the 2025 Hall of Fame Game, including the top betting sites and promos
+Here's how to bet on the Detroit Tigers at Philadelphia Phillies game on Friday, including the top betting sites and promos

+The Detroit Tigers and Philadelphia Phillies begin an important three game series on Friday with both teams in prime position to make a playoff run in 2025.
+Detroit (64-46) is tied with Toronto as the best team in the American League and holds a nine-game lead in the American League Central Division.
+Philadelphia (61-47) is only half a game behind the New York Mets for first place in the National League East, but they are comfortably in a Wild Card position for now.
+Jack Flaherty (6-10, 4.51 ERA) starts for the Tigers while Ranger Suarez (8-4, 2.59 ERA) gets the ball for the home Phillies.
+First pitch is scheduled for 6:45 p.m.
+ET at Citizens Bank Park.

-The NFL makes its long-awaited return as the NFL Hall of Fame Game 2025 kicks off on Thursday night, featuring the Detroit Lions taking on the Los Angeles Chargers.
-Kickoff from Tom Benson Hall of Fame Stadium in Canton, Ohio, is at 8 p.m.
-ET.
-The Lions and Chargers last played each other in 2023, a game in which Detroit won 41-38.
-Oddsmakers are expecting another close matchup on Thursday, with Detroit favored by 1.5 points at FanDuel Sportsbook, according to the latest NFL odds.
-The over/under for total points scored is 33.5.
-If you are interested in NFL betting and looking into where to bet on the 2025 NFL Hall of Fame Game, here's a look at the promotions available at top sportsbooks:
+Philadelphia is a -153 favorite and Detroit a +127 underdog in the latest Phillies vs. Tigers odds.
+The over/under for total runs is 7.5.
+If you are interested in MLB betting and looking into where to bet on the Tigers vs. Phillies, here's a look at the promotions available at top sportsbooks:

 The latest DraftKings promo code, bet365 bonus code and FanDuel promo code all offer $150 in bonus bets once new users wager $5 or more.
 The key difference for the three is that you have to win your first bet of $5+ at FanDuel in order to receive the bonus bets, whereas you get the $150 in bonus bets at DraftKings and bet365, whether your first bet of $5+ wins or loses.
 Sign up for FanDuel, sign up for DraftKings, and sign up for bet365 here: